Hamed-mohamed-Git/WheatherApplication/README.md

 *Weather Alerts Screen:
-This screen will contain a button to add weather alert which should set an alarm with the following settings:
+This screen will contain a button to add weather alert and set an alarm with the following settings:
 ▪ The duration through which the alarm is active.
 ▪ The type of alarm even using notification
 ▪ Option to stop notification or turn off the alarm.

 *Favorite Screen:
 This screen lists the favorite locations.
-Pressing on an item should open another screen that displays all the forecast information of this place.
+Pressing on an open another screen that displays all the forecast information of this place.
-In addition, there should be a FAB button via which the user can add a new favorite place.
-When it is clicked an activity whose map and auto-complete edit text should be shown to give the user the ability to set a marker on a specific location or type in the edit text the name of a city and save this location to the favorites list.
+In addition, there is a FAB button via which the user can add a new favorite place using auto complete search
 Besides, facility to enable the user to remove a saved place.

 ## Technologies